NordSecurity/nordvpn-linux/.github/pull_request_template.md

 ## 5. Ownership & Hygiene 🔧
 You own the PR until merge:
-* Keep CI green (fix red builds early)
+* Keep CI green (fix red builds early).
-* Resolve or explicitly defer (with issue link) all comments
+* Resolve or explicitly defer (with issue link) all comments.
-* Rebase / merge main to clear conflicts early
+* Rebase / merge main to clear conflicts early.
-* Avoid stale PRs lingering without progress
+* Avoid stale PRs lingering without progress.
-* Consider using labels and assign yourself to the PR
+* Consider using labels and assign yourself to the PR.

 ### Quick Tips ✨
 * Separate mechanical changes (format, rename) from logic changes when possible.